kriszyp/msgpackr/README.md

 ```
 The `PackrStream` and `UnpackrStream` instances  will have also the record structure extension enabled by default (see below).

+## Deno Usage
+Msgpackr modules are standard ESM modules and can be loaded directly from github (https://raw.githubusercontent.com/kriszyp/msgpackr/master/index.js) or downloaded and used directly in Deno.
+The standard pack/encode and unpack/decode functionality is available on Deno, like other platforms.

 ## Browser Usage
 Msgpackr works as standalone JavaScript as well, and runs on modern browsers.
 It includes a bundled script, at `dist/index.js` for ease of direct loading:
 ```html